alexyorke/youtube-subscriptions-exporter/README.md

 # youtube-subscriptions-exporter

 Export your YouTube channel subscriptions to a spreadsheet-like text file.
-Tested on Firefox 84.0 and Chrome 87.0.4280.88 on Windows 10 as of December 16th, 2020.
+Tested on Chrome 90.0.4430.93 on Windows 10 on normal, virtual MidDPI and HighDPI screens as of May 1st, 2021.

 ## How to use